Stars (Canadian band): History

 Meanwhile, Campbell was also an active member of the band Memphis.
 Millan has released two solo albums, Honey from the Tombs in 2006 and Masters of the Burial in 2009.

-On September 1, 2008, the band released the EP Sad Robots through their online store and also sold it during live shows.
+On September 1, 2008, the band released the EP Sad Robots.

 Their single "Celebration Guns" is the title song for the television series ZOS: Zone of Separation and was provided for free as part of a collaboration with Moms Against Climate Change.

-Stars have covered The Smiths' "Asleep" for American Laundromat Records' charity CD "Sing Me To Sleep - Indie Lullabies".
+Stars have covered the Smiths' "Asleep" for American Laundromat Records' charity CD Sing Me to Sleep – Indie Lullabies.
 The CD was released worldwide in May 2010.

-In June 2010 the band released their fifth studio album, The Five Ghosts.
+In June 2010, the band released their fifth studio album, The Five Ghosts.
 In Canada, the album was released via Soft Revolution, the band's own new label.
 It has been distributed worldwide via Vagrant Records.

 The band's sixth studio album, The North, was released on September 4, 2012, via ATO Records.
 It was promoted by offering a free download of the first single "The Theory of Relativity" in exchange for signing up for the band's official e-mail list.

 Stars performed at the 2013 Coachella Valley Music and Arts Festival as well as the Field Trip Arts & Crafts Music Festival, celebrating the tenth anniversary of their label Arts & Crafts Productions.

 The band released their seventh album, No One Is Lost, in October 2014.
 Chris McCarron, formerly of Land of Talk, officially joined the band as the lead guitarist; he had previously contributed to The North and toured with the band.

 Stars were on the line-up for the WayHome festival in the summer of 2016, north of Toronto.

 On January 1, 2017, the band was part of CBC's The Strombo Show's Hip 30.
 Various Canadian bands covered songs from The Tragically Hip to commemorate the Hip's 30th anniversary.

 Stars released their eighth album, There Is No Love in Fluorescent Light, produced by Peter Katis, on October 13, 2017, on Last Gang Records worldwide.